ali10129/gem5FScim/README.md

 # Tutorial

-Main repo at: *will be added*
+This is a clone from gem5 main repo (can found at <https://github.com/gem5/gem5>) and **extending it**.

+Check main repo at <https://github.com/ali10129/gem5FScimTutorial> for more info.

-Adding Compute-in-Memory (CiM) module to gem5, and applying all the required changes to enable basic full-system CiM.
+> Adding Compute-in-Memory (CiM) module to gem5, and applying all the required changes to enable basic full-system CiM.

-## The gem5 Simulator
-The gem5 main repo can be found at <https://github.com/gem5/gem5>.